SAn4Es-TV/MonikaOnDesktop/docs/en/README.en.md

 ### Chrome Extension

-In order for Monika to respond to the sites she visits and Google/YouTube requests, you need to install the extension for Chrome, which is the [BrowserPlugin] folder(https://github.com/SAn4Es-TV/MonikaOnDesktop/tree/master/BrowserPlugin "Link to the directory")
+In order for Monika to respond to the sites she visits and Google/YouTube requests, you need to install the extension for Chrome, which is the [BrowserPlugin](https://github.com/SAn4Es-TV/MonikaOnDesktop/tree/master/BrowserPlugin "Link to the directory").

 **Installation Guide:**
 1. Open the [extensions page](chrome://extensions/ "Link to the page")